Rear Admiral John W. (Bill) Goodwin

 Goodwin reported to Attack Squadron 66 flying the A-7E Corsair, and completed deployments as part of Carrier Air Wing 7 and USS Dwight D. Eisenhower (CVN 69).
 He then became a flight instructor, in the TA-4J Skyhawk.
-In March 1983, he was assigned to USS Lexington (CVT 16) as catapult and arresting gear officer.
+In March 1983, he was assigned as USS Lexington (CVT 16) catapult and arresting gear officer.
 Goodwin reported to the Naval Postgraduate School where he earned a Master of Science degree.
 Assigned to Strike Fighter Squadron 25 flying the FA-18 Hornet, he completed deployments as part of Carrier Air Wing 14 and USS Constellation (CV 64).
 In June 1990, he reported to the Naval Air System Command Headquarters, Washington.
 His first command was Strike Fighter Squadron 94 in August 1992.
-He graduated from the Naval War College, Newport, R.I., in March 1995 with a Master of Arts degree.
+He graduated from the Naval War College in March 1995 with a Master of Arts degree.

-Following Naval Nuclear Propulsion training, he served as executive officer of USS Carl Vinson (CVN 70) until April 1998.
-He assumed command of USS Rainier (AOE 7) in June 1998.
+Following Naval Nuclear Propulsion training, he served as executive officer, USS Carl Vinson (CVN 70) until April 1998.
+He became Commanding Officer USS Rainier (AOE 7) in June 1998.
 Goodwin assumed command of the Pre-Commissioning Unit Ronald Reagan (CVN 76) and became the first commanding officer, USS Ronald Reagan (CVN 76) in July 2003.
 Goodwin was promoted to flag rank and assumed the duties of deputy director - Strategy, Plans and Policy of the U.S. European Command in Stuttgart, Germany.
-Following his tour in Germany he was assigned as commander, Abraham Lincoln Strike Group.
-His most recent assignment was Commander, Naval Air Forces Atlantic Fleet and then reported for his final tour as the Assistant Chief of Naval Operations, Next Generation Enterprise Network.
+Following his tour in Germany, he was assigned as Commander, Abraham Lincoln Strike Group.
+His next assignment was Commander, Naval Air Forces Atlantic Fleet and then reported for his final tour as the Assistant Chief of Naval Operations, Next Generation Enterprise Network.